FritzJo/serpent/README.md

 You should see [this image](doc/result.png)

 ### Google Cloud Plattform
+* Fork this repository to your Github account (Currently there is no way to connect a Github repository that you dont own, unless Google adds this Option you have to keep track of updates yourself)
 * Create Google Cloud Account
 * Create a Project
 * Open [Cloud Source Repositories](https://source.cloud.google.com/) and add a new Repository